 She was repeatedly described by the Head of Cabin Crew as “a very experienced manager” yet nothing could have been further from the truth.
 She was oblivious that Bart’s complaint about the way I conducted my pre-flight safety briefing and in particular my use of the phrase “up the creek without a paddle” had already been dismissed.

-In her farcical investigation that took six weeks to complete she upheld this point along with another regarding my pre-flight briefing being “unusual and intense”.
+In her farcical investigation that took six weeks to complete she upheld this point along with all other complaints made against me.

-The following comes from the outcome of the investigation carried out by crew manager Hayley;
+The following comes from the outcome of the investigation carried out by this manager who I’ve called Hayley;

 The following screenshot comes from my appeal.

-According to her LinkedIn profile she was a cabin crew base manager at her previous two airlines.
+According to Hayley’s LinkedIn profile she was a cabin crew base manager at her previous two airlines.
 She says nothing about ever having flown as cabin crew.

-Although cabin crew line managers at Virgin Atlantic do fly, they do not fly as Flight Manager or Cabin Supervisor.
+Although cabin crew line managers at this airline do fly, they do not fly as a Flight Manager or Purser.
 They would therefore never conduct a pre-flight safety briefing.
 So what Hayley means to say is that were she to fly in the capacity as an onboard manager and be required to conduct a pre-flight safety briefing, that’s what she would do.

 The following screenshot comes from the outcome of the appeal carried out by the Head of Cabin Crew.

-The following screenshot comes from the outcome of the initial grievance investigation carried out by crew manager Lana;
+The following screenshot comes from the outcome of the initial investigation that was carried out by crew manager Lana;

 Bart’s allegation that my briefing included “a bombardment and tirade of safety questions” and that I subsequently “became visibly and verbally annoyed despite everyone answering” was like everything else in his complaint, a devious and malicious lie.

-Witness statements from the rest of the crew failed to support this allegation.
+Witness statements from the rest of the crew failed to support Bart’s allegations.

-Throughout his complaint he recounted situations that had taken place and manipulated them.
+Throughout his complaint Bart recounted situations that had taken place and cleverly manipulated them.
 He knew if he was to be believed he had to get other crew members to support his version of events.

-During the early part of my pre-flight safety briefing I asked the crew six safety related questions.
+During the early part of my pre-flight safety briefing I asked the cabin crew six safety related questions.
 The first three were answered immediately by best friends Katrina and Claire.
-There was no response from anyone else in the room.
+Everyone else remained silent.

-The following screenshot which comes from evidence I submitted as part of my defence.
-It shows how Bart manipulated what I said to them to make it appear as if I was “visibly and verbally annoyed”.
+The following screenshot comes from evidence I submitted as part of my defence.
+It shows how Bart manipulated what I said to make it appear as if I was “visibly and verbally annoyed”.

-Throughout his grievance he attacked every aspect of my behaviour in an attempt to build a picture of someone who was angry, unprofessional and a bully.
+Throughout his grievance Bart attacked every single aspect of my behaviour and personality.
+His aim was to build an image of someone who was angry, unprofessional and a bully.

 I had been a Flight Manager for nineteen years, in the company for almost thirty and had a clean work record.
 I had also only been back at work for ten months after being off for almost two years with issues relating to my mental health.